Yonkers, New York: Wartime

 During the American Civil War, 254 Yonkers residents joined the U.S. Army and Navy.
 They enlisted primarily in four regiments: the 6th New York Heavy Artillery, the 5th New York Volunteer Infantry, the 17th New York Volunteers, and the 15th NY National Guard.
 During the New York City draft riots, Yonkers formed the Home Guards.
-The guards were a force of constables formed to protect Yonkers from rioting which was feared to spread from New York City (it did not).
+The guards were a force of constables formed to protect Yonkers from rioting, which was feared to spread from New York City (it did not).
 Seventeen Yonkers residents were killed during the Civil War.
+A towering Sailors and Soldiers Memorial, dedicated in 1891, is located on the grounds of Philipse Manor Hall State Historic Site.

 During World War I, 6,909 Yonkers residents (about seven percent of the city's population) entered military service.
 Most Yonkers men joined the 27th Division or the 77th Division.
 One hundred thirty-seven city residents were killed during the war.
 In the 1918 sinking of the USS President Lincoln, seventeen sailors from Yonkers survived.
 Civilians helped the war effort by joining organizations such as the American Red Cross.
 The Yonkers chapter of the Red Cross had 126 members in 1916; by the end of the war, 15,358 Yonkers residents belonged to the chapter.
 Mostly women, they prepared surgical dressings, created hospital garments for the wounded, and knit articles of clothing for refugees and soldiers.
 In addition to joining the Red Cross, Yonkers residents donated $19,255,255 to a number of war drives.

 The city's factories were converted to produce items for World War II, such as tents and blankets from the Alexander Smith and Sons carpet factory and tanks from the Otis Elevator factory.
 Increased competition from less-expensive imports resulted in a decline in manufacturing in Yonkers after the war, and a number of industrial jobs were lost.